ssiegel95/fun-bi/README.md

 3. Deploy function
 4. Schedule the function to collect asset data
 5. Create a Monitoring Dashboard to manage the asset
-6. View the Monitoring Dashboard with Building Energy Consumption.
+6. View the Monitoring Dashboard with Building Energy Consumption

 # Prerequisites